clarkwinkelmann/flarum-ext-discussion-lists/README.md

 This extension allows creating public and private lists of discussions.

-Public lists act as discussion series and will be shown on a discussion if the discussion and list authors are the same.
+Public lists can further be configured as series which will be shown as a navigation menu on discussions and blog posts.

 Private lists act as a bookmark feature and can be accessed from a user profile.